petraratkai/ISSIE_DrawBlock/README-tl319.md

 This has similar problems to onSegment and orientation.
 It is a small function that could be defined locally without causing significant clutter in the code.

 **renderSegment**:
-This function could have been simplified significantly by breaking up subsections of its functionality into external functions, as it is currently relatively unreadable.
-Furthermore its implementation could be significantly improved by using List.Map etc as opposed to repeatedly appending.
+This function could have been simplified by breaking up subsections of its functionality into external functions, as it is currently relatively unreadable.
+Furthermore, its implementation could be improved by using List functions as opposed to repeatedly appending.

 **singleWireView**, **view**:
 Both functions are nearly entirely undocumented, this is especially bad as these two functions dictate the rendering and so their ease of use and understanding are critical.